ronrihoo/whoisusing/README.md

 mysql
 ```
-The line returned is the output of `ps aux | grep mysql`.
+The line returned is exactly similar to the output of `ps aux | grep mysql`.
 In case of multiple results, first all of the lines will be printed in the same respective order as the user names which follow.

 ## Removal